-WeBop is a young kids' music program created in New York City by the music and education experts at Jazz at Lincoln Center and Columbia University.
+WeBop is a music and movement class for youngsters.
+Webop was created in New York City by the music and education experts at Jazz at Lincoln Center and Columbia University.

-Kids 8 months to 5 years old stomp, strut and swing to the rhythms of jazz as they learn about rhythms and instruments with director Tanesha Ross and Kelly Clingan, plus a rotating cast of real jazz musicians.
+Kids 8 months to 5 years old stomp, strut and swing to the rhythms of jazz as they learn about music and instruments with directors Tanesha Ross and Kelly Clingan, plus a rotating cast of real jazz musicians.

-Plus every 4 weeks, we bring in a live band.
+Every 4 weeks, a live band joins the class.
 Super fun!

-Children do WeBop with a care-giver like mom, dad, grandma, grandpa, or auntie.
-We promise this class is fun for adults too.
+Children participate in WeBop with a care-giver like mom, dad, grandma, grandpa, or auntie.
+This class is a good time for adults too.

 WeBop classes meet at the MLK FAME Community Center at 3201 E Republican St in the Madison Valley neighborhood.
 Click here for map.